Mobile application security malware threats and security requirements

 • Network and server attacks ⇒ Network analysis and insecure data storage.

 A specific set of mobile application security testing tools and skills are required for each section.
-To see which operating system is under attack, you must look closely at the type of mobile application, because each computer has a different attack vector.
+To see which operating system is under attack, you must look closely at the type of mobile application because each computer has a different attack vector.
 For example, a pure iOS app uses Objective-C or Swift, meanwhile, browser-based applications or hybrid applications that apply the technology of traditional web applications are built to run on the device’s web browser.

 Preparing the test environment is another stage in testing mobile applications.
 Mobile apps are not the same as web apps because they don’t run on all types of platforms and browsers.
 Therefore, it needs a specific device-driven test environment to be configured.